MicrosoftLearning/AI-102-AIEngineer/Instructions/20-ocr.md

 ## Use the Read API

 The **Read** API uses a newer text recognition model than the OCR API, and performs better for larger images that contain a lot of text.
-It also supports text extraction from *.pdf* files, and can recognize both printed text (in multiple languages) and handwritten text (in English).
+It also supports text extraction from *.pdf* files, and can recognize both printed text and handwritten text in multiple languages.

 The **Read** API uses an asynchronous operation model, in which a request to start text recognition is submitted; and the operation ID returned from the request can subsequently be used to check progress and retrieve results.